-But what if for some reason an original will cannot be located, despite thorough searches?
-Some additional enquiries which may be made in finding a missing will is discussed here.
-If a deceased person has not left a valid will, the intestacy rules apply.
+Despite best intentions, sometimes an original will cannot be located.
+After thorough searches what else can be done?
+Some additional enquiries which may be made in finding a missing will are discussed here.
+If a deceased person has not left a valid will or in some circumstances a copy of it acceptable to the court, the intestacy rules apply.

 It will depend on the particular circumstances, whether or not there is a testamentary document/s or a copy of the original, among other matters.

 Wills and succession legislation in each state and territory contain provisions permitting Probate Courts to dispense with the formal requirements to make a valid will in some circumstances, known as the ‘dispensing provisions‘.
 One example of when the Court may dispense with the formal requirements for the execution, alteration or revocation of wills is that found in section 8 of the Succession Act 2006 (NSW).
 Another is section 12 of the Wills Act 1936 (SA).

 A lost will or missing original will – probate sought of the copy